COVID-19 Vaccination Service

 • A loss of or change in your normal sense of taste or smell

-You usually do not need to have a COVID-19 test but for further information visit the HSE website here.
+You don't usually need to have a COVID-19 test but for further information visit the HSE website here.

 I had a bad reaction to the COVID-19 vaccination, what do I do?